canonical/kafka-k8s-operator/docs/tutorial/deploy.md

 export CLIENT_PROPERTIES=/etc/kafka/client.properties
 ```

-Since we don't have any client applications related yet and therefore external listeners are initially closed, if you wish to run a command from the cluster you ought to use the internal listeners exposed at ports `19092`.
+Since we don't have any client applications integrated yet and therefore external listeners are initially closed, if you wish to run a command from the cluster you ought to use the internal listeners exposed at ports `19092`.

 ```shell
 export INTERNAL_LISTENERS=kafka-k8s-1.kafka-k8s-endpoints:19092,kafka-k8s-2.kafka-k8s-endpoints:19092,kafka-k8s-0.kafka-k8s-endpoints:19092